-Agency Visit - Final Evaluation
+Agency Visit- Final Evaluation

 This visit should occur within three weeks of finals week.
 During this visit the final evaluation for the semester will be completed.
-Each competency and the accompanying behaviors on the learning plan will be reviewed to determine behaviors achieved and if the competency has been met.
-During the first semester, a student may have some ratings of N/A for a few behaviors, but for the second semester it is not acceptable to have ANY non-applicable behaviors for the competencies, since all must be met by the end of the year.
+Each competency and the accompanying behaviors on the learning plan will be reviewed to determine behaviors demonstrated and if the competencies have been met.
+During the first semester, you may have NA for a few behaviors, but for the second semester it is not acceptable to have ANY non-applicable behaviors for the competencies, since all must be met by the end of the year.

-- Complete Student Learning Plan Evaluation (first semester) and provide a copy for the Field Liaison.
-Students are to keep the original Learning Plan Evaluation until the end of semester two. - Complete Student Learning Plan Evaluation (second semester) and submit original to Field Office, to be placed in the student master file.
+Complete Student Evaluation (first semester) and provide a copy for the Field Liaison.

+- Complete Student Evaluation (second semester) and submit to Field Office, to be placed in the student master file.
 Students are encouraged to keep a copy of their Learning Plan Evaluation. - At the end of the second semester of field, student, Field Instructors, and Field Liaisons are to complete an online survey of the field experience.
-This survey will be emailed to all parties by the Field Office. - Advise Field Director if problems are identified (using Professional Concerns form). - Present students with significant problems to the A&R Committee.
+This survey will be emailed to all parties by the Field Office. - Advise Field Director if problems are identified (using Professional Concerns form). - Present students with significant problems to the social work faculty.